 Memorial services will be at 6 p.m.
 Wednesday, Dec.
 19, 2012, in the Chapel of Havenbrook Funeral Home.
 Arrangements are by Havenbrook Funeral Home of Norman.

-NORMAN — Ralph Layton Runkle passed away Dec.
-13, 2012 of cardiac arrest.
-He was born in Oklahoma City to Alice and Lowe Runkle.
-He was named Layton in honor of his great grandfather, Solomon Andrew Layton, the first major architect in Oklahoma, who designed and built the state capitol, the Oklahoma City Civic Center, the Skirvin Hotel and the University of Oklahoma Library among many others.
+Dr. Layton was born in Oklahoma City to Alice and Lowe Runkle.
+He was named Layton in honor of his great-grandfather, Solomon Andrew Layton, the first major architect in Oklahoma, who designed and built the state capitol, the Oklahoma City Civic Center, the Skirvin Hotel and the University of Oklahoma Library among many others.

 Layton grew up in the Crown Heights area of Oklahoma City, and graduated from Casady in 1957.
 There, he was a National Merit Scholar, and went on to graduate cum laude from Princeton University with a degree in biochemistry.
 He spent a year at the Oklahoma Health Sciences Center as a graduate student in microbial chemistry.
 He graduated from the University of Oklahoma Medical School in 1966, where he was a member of the honor medical society, Alpha Omega Alpha.

-After leaving the service, Layton began private practice as the first Otolaryngologist ever in Norman.
+After leaving the service, Layton began private practice as the first Otolaryngologist in Norman.
 He remained in practice there until 2007.
 He also held the position of Clinical Assistant Professor of Otolaryngology.
-During the last ten years of his practice, he devoted one day per week to teaching at the Oklahoma Health Science Center.
+During the last 10 years of his practice, he devoted one day per week to teaching at the Oklahoma Health Sciences Center.